 Having always been inquisitive, I later reflected on the incident, and I instantly asked my mother if we knew people who also sell things like that.
 Though I was quite sure that no one in my peer group ever had.
 My mother tried to explain to me how not everyone was born equal- “Some people are more fortunate than others”, she said.
 But I being I, was not satisfied with that explanation.

 The following week as I went back to school, I recounted the entire experience to my social science teacher.
 She smiled at me, and asked me to come see her after my lunch break ended- it was time for a chat.

-What we need, is to educate ourselves and people around us.
-It’s important to have empathy, because in all honesty, we truly cannot choose where we’re born.
-While it’s good to thank our fortune if we can send our child to a top tier school, it’s just as necessary to ensure that our child feels thankful too.
-But in order for that to happen, we need to educate our child on what they’re thankful for – because that’ll be starting point of change- in any country around the world!
+What we need, is to educate ourselves and the people around us.
+It’s important to have empathy because, in all honesty, we truly cannot choose where we’re born.
+While it’s good to thank our fortune if we can send our child to a top-tier school, it’s just as necessary to ensure that our child feels thankful too.
+But in order for that to happen, we need to educate our children on what they’re thankful for – because that’ll be starting point of change- in any country around the world!